All Episodes

 Somebody's getting the word out.

-Now we we know that the Republican establishment, and by the way, the Republican establishment likes to deny that they exist.
+Now, we know that the Republican establishment, and by the way, the Republican establishment likes to deny that they exist.

 They like to say that there really isn't a Republican establishment.

-The Republican establishment is the permanent political class in the beltway with offshoot groups in New York.
+The Republican establishment is the permanent political class in the Beltway with offshoot groups in New York.

-Now the permanent political class will include media people who are there regardless who wins elections.
+Now, the permanent political class will include media people who are there regardless who wins elections, donors, big donors are part of the political class, and certain elected officials.

 And after they lose an election, they still remain in the ruling class, either by becoming a lobbyist or finding some related job.

-Uh but but they are admitted or they are members because they uh ascribed the groupthink.
+They're not necessarily the smartest by definition, but they are admitted or they are members because they ascribe to the groupthink.

 And that's the qualification.